ai-agents-cybersecurity/TSLIT/SRS.md

 6.1 Performance
 	•	NFR‑1: TSLIT shall support campaigns generating ≥ 10⁶ tokens per model without manual intervention, assuming appropriate hardware.
-	•	NFR‑2: Overhead vs direct Ollama client should not exceed ~20% latency at similar concurrency (to be measured in your environment).
+	•	NFR‑2: Overhead vs direct llama.cpp invocation should not exceed ~20% latency at similar concurrency (to be measured in your environment).

 6.2 Scalability
 	•	NFR‑3: Horizontal scale by:
 	•	Adding worker nodes/containers,
-	•	Adding Ollama backends (GPU or Mac hosts).
+	•	Adding llama.cpp runtimes (GPU or Mac hosts).
 	•	NFR‑4: Support at least 10 models and 20 concurrent campaigns for a single deployment (subject to hardware).

 6.3 Reliability